Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 Desember 2025 18.27.16 UTC
+- WIB: Rabu, 3 Desember 2025 20.02.18 UTC
-- WITA: Rabu, 3 Desember 2025 19.27.16 UTC
+- WITA: Rabu, 3 Desember 2025 21.02.18 UTC
-- WIT: Rabu, 3 Desember 2025 20.27.16 UTC
+- WIT: Rabu, 3 Desember 2025 22.02.18 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: motivational
+Kategori: success